damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   - *Articulation of technical function can describe as input-output relationships transforming flows by using the functional modeling language in the format of the graph*

    ```
-  1. What minimum documentation should the functional greph provide?
+  1. What minimum documentation should the functional graph provide?
     - A model specifying a multi-level logic of relationships between technical functions (refer to functional graph of XYZ Cargo-ADD ONS)
   2. How to implement the functional tree?
     - The name of modeling language for representation